 The overall increase in U.S. gun deaths since the beginning of the pandemic includes an especially stark rise in such fatalities among children and teens under the age of 18.
 Gun deaths among children and teens rose 50% in just two years, from 1,732 in 2019 to 2,590 in 2021.

 How has the rate of U.S. gun deaths changed over time?

-While 2020 saw the highest total number of gun deaths in the U.S., this statistic does not take into account the nation’s growing population.
-On a per capita basis, there were 13.6 gun deaths per 100,000 people in 2020 – the highest rate since the mid-1990s, but still well below the peak of 16.3 gun deaths per 100,000 people in 1974.
+While 2021 saw the highest total number of gun deaths in the U.S., this statistic does not take into account the nation’s growing population.
+On a per capita basis, there were 14.6 gun deaths per 100,000 people in 2021 – the highest rate since the early 1990s, but still well below the peak of 16.3 gun deaths per 100,000 people in 1974.

-The gun murder and gun suicide rates in the U.S. both remain below their peak levels.
-There were 6.2 gun murders per 100,000 people in 2020, below the rate of 7.2 recorded in 1974.
-And there were 7.0 gun suicides per 100,000 people in 2020, below the rate of 7.7 measured in 1977.
+The gun suicide rate, on the other hand, is now on par with its historical peak.
+There were 7.5 gun suicides per 100,000 people in 2021, statistically similar to the 7.7 measured in 1977.
 (One caveat when considering the 1970s figures: In the CDC’s database, gun murders and gun suicides between 1968 and 1978 are classified as those caused by firearms and explosives.
 In subsequent years, they are classified as deaths involving firearms only.)

 Which states have the highest and lowest gun death rates in the U.S.?